ufal/npfl139/exam/questions.md

   perform when you reach a leaf during the tree search.
 [5]

 - How are the actions selected in AlphaZero self-play?
 [5]

+#### Questions@:, Lecture 12 Questions
+- Describe the three components of a MuZero model, and describe/draw how they are used to traverse the MCTS tree.
+[5]

+- Describe the MCTS in MuZero – action selection (including the exact action-values used), how are the three components of a MuZero model used during the tree traversal and leaf evaluation, and the updates during the backup phase.
+[10]

+- Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them.
+[10]

+- Describe the Gumbel-Max trick; in other words, write down how to perform sampling from a categorical distribution using an $\operatorname{argmax}$, including the procedure for sampling from the $\operatorname{Gumbel}(0, 1)$ distribution.
+[5]

+- Consider a discrete categorical variable sampled from logits $\boldsymbol l$.
+  Define the $\operatorname{Gumbel-softmax}(\boldsymbol l, T)$ distribution with logits $\boldsymbol l$ and a temperature $T$ (no need to describe sampling from $\operatorname{Gumbel}(0, 1)$), and describe the main difference between the $\operatorname{Gumbel-softmax}(\boldsymbol l, T)$ and the
+  $\operatorname{softmax}(\boldsymbol l)$ distributions.
+[5]